 Let me address the first reason of NTU Aerospace Engineering being one of the prestigious courses in NTU.
-The tables below shows the indicative grade profiles for some of the courses from NTU.
-Before renaissance engineering was offered, Aerospace Engineering was the most prestigious engineering course in Singapore, with a minimum grade of AAA/B for JC students and GPA of 3.81 for polytechnic students.
-The high cutoff marks are due to the limited vacancies offered for the module, not only to maintain the quality of graduates, but also to prevent flooding the industry with aerospace engineers.
+The tables below show the indicative grade profiles for some of the courses from NTU.
+Before renaissance engineering was offered, Aerospace Engineering was the most prestigious engineering course in Singapore, with a minimum grade of AAA/B for JC students and a GPA of 3.81 for polytechnic students.
+The high cutoff marks are due to the limited vacancies offered for the module, not only to maintain the quality of graduates but also to prevent flooding the industry with aerospace engineers.

-As a NTU Aerospace student, most of your relatives and friends will hold you in awe when they know that you’re from this course (not so applicable to relatives of older generation who would not have heard of this module).
+As an NTU Aerospace student, most of your relatives and friends will hold you in awe when they know that you’re from this course (not so applicable to relatives of the older generation who would not have heard of this module).
 However, like medicine and law, you have to go through a more rigorous curriculum, as well as grade deflation from the competition.
 The key to success in university is to have the passion and interest in what you study, and the key to success in life is to always do your best.
-Consistent grade deflation will affect your motivation and passion, especially when you have been doing well for your academics.
-I recommend Malcolm Gladwell’s book on David and Goliath, and read on the chapter of being a small fish in a big pool, or big fish in a small pool, and to decide which ‘pool’ you want to be in.
+Consistent grade deflation will affect your motivation and passion, especially when you have been doing well in your academics.
+I recommend Malcolm Gladwell’s book on David and Goliath, and read on the chapter of being a small fish in a big pool or big fish in a small pool, and to decide which ‘pool’ you want to be in.

 Many prospective students for the course would think that the returns from studying NTU Aerospace Engineering will be good, just like medicine and law.
 This is true to a certain extent, as most employers recognize the quality of the graduates from this course.

-However, the reality is such that engineers in Singapore are not as well paid as engineers in the Western countries, simply because of the nature of work given to us.
-The motivation to start this course is to provide a source of quality labor in building up the Aerospace MRO (maintenance, repair and overhaul) industry in Singapore.
-Most MRO jobs requires engineer to advise on the required MRO works on the aircraft, based on the recommendations specified in the technical manual.
-In fact, any graduate of an engineering degree can fit the requirement of this job.
+However, the reality is that engineers in Singapore are not as well paid as engineers in the Western countries, simply because of the nature of work given to us.
+The motivation to start this course is to provide a source of quality labour in building up the Aerospace MRO (maintenance, repair and overhaul) industry in Singapore.
+Most MRO jobs require engineers to advise on the required MRO works on the aircraft, based on the recommendations specified in the technical manual.
+In fact, any graduate with an engineering degree can fit the requirement of this job.
 In addition, an engineer in this industry is not adding much value to the company, unlike an equivalent engineer working on new designs to improve the efficiency of the component or system.
 Hence, most students who have joined MRO companies for their Industrial Attachment (IA) internship, will realize that engineers working there are not well remunerated.

 Graduate employment surveys for the past few years have shown that graduates of NTU Aerospace Engineering are one of the top earners in terms of starting salary (top 15 for the year 2013).
 The reason for the high average starting salary is due to a large number of these graduates joining government/government sector jobs (DSTA, DSO and Air Force), not only for the better remuneration but also that the nature of the job is more aligned with the curriculum.
 Most MRO companies would find that the specialized knowledge from the course is not really needed for the job nature, and they will be more inclined to hire a mechanical engineer.
-Hence, the Aerospace MRO industry does not find the need to remunerate more for the specialized skills of an aerospace engineer graduates.
+Hence, the Aerospace MRO industry does not find the need to remunerate more for the specialized skills of aerospace engineer graduates.

-Starting a banking career has been the trend in the recent years due to the bullish economy, as well as Singapore transforming itself into a financial hub.
+Starting a banking career has been the trend in recent years due to the bullish economy, as well as Singapore, transforming itself into a financial hub.
 Many NTU Aerospace graduates believe that banks will accept us for being one of the best students in the university.
-This is not exactly true, as banks will often hire graduates with good foundation in business knowledge (graduates of business degree), or those who can aid in IT transformation (graduates of computer science or computer engineering).
+This is not exactly true, as banks will often hire graduates with a good foundation in business knowledge (graduates of business degree), or those who can aid in IT transformation (graduates of computer science or computer engineering).
 If you are more interested in earning big bucks, it is more advisable to join courses in the top 10 of the graduate employment survey, such as in the areas of business and economics.
-If you’re already midway in your university, it will be best to look for internship with banks and make a good impression among your supervisors.
+If you’re already midway in your university, it will be best to look for internships with banks and make a good impression among your supervisors.

 Love for Aircrafts

-Among us, there are those who really love aircraft, and have been intrigued how such large machines manage to fly in the sky.
+Among us, there are those who really love aircraft, and have been intrigued by how such large machines manage to fly in the sky.
 Many dreamed to become a pilot one day and fly these amazing machines in the sky.
-For pilot wannabes, this course will be a good education to have a good appreciation of how aircrafts work.
+For pilot wannabes, this course will be a good education to have a good appreciation of how aircraft work.
 Having an aerospace engineering qualification might give you a slight edge in your pilot application.
 To be a good pilot, you have to understand how the aircraft works, and how it responds to your input.
 This knowledge can be gained during your flight school, or even by reading up online.
 Learning about the science and mathematics of flight might be too advanced in the process of building up your skills and knowledge as a pilot.

-Some of us hope to be among the teams that design the next generation aircraft, such as Boeing, Airbus or Lockheed Martin Skunkworks.
+Some of us hope to be among the teams that design the next-generation aircraft, such as Boeing, Airbus or Lockheed Martin Skunkworks.
 Taking a degree in aerospace engineering will be ideal, as it allows you to gain an in-depth insight into every aspect of an aircraft.
-However, you might have to venture overseas to work in such career.
+However, you might have to venture overseas to work in such a career.
 This is because most aerospace companies in Singapore do not deal with aircraft design, but more on slight modifications such as converting a passenger aircraft to a freighter.
-It’ll be difficult to join these aircraft design companies, as many still practice protectionist policy.
-It will be useful to get the necessary connections to enter these companies, such as taking up an overseas graduate degree (Masters or PhD) and excelling in it to gain the industrial reputation.
-Another possible avenue will be to start a research career, either in the universities or in the defense research industry, where staffs work on building a UAV (unmanned aerial vehicles) from scratch.
+It’ll be difficult to join these aircraft design companies, as many still practice protectionist policies.
+It will be useful to get the necessary connections to enter these companies, such as taking up an overseas graduate degree (Masters or PhD) and excelling in it to gain an industrial reputation.
+Another possible avenue will be to start a research career, either in the universities or in the defence research industry, where staffs work on building a UAV (unmanned aerial vehicles) from scratch.